wp-plugins/opentickets-community-edition/readme.txt

 == Changelog ==

+= 1.5.4 =
+* repairing the empty cart issue (thanks @regenbauma) for anonymous users
+* changed image format of map so it always shows in PDF tickets (thanks @bradleysp)

 = 1.5.3 =
 * tweaking woocommerce checker to check for github-generated plugin directories
 * repairing email ticket link auth code verification
 * repairing a my-account event visibility bug
+* changed image format of barcode so it always shows in PDF tickets (thanks @bradleysp)

 = 1.5.2 =
 * repairing 'new user' funcitonality on the edit order screen